Click to return to the first page

 What else do you see?
 Kevin Brownlow and David Gill saw what appeared to be a stagehand retreating behind the picture window as the wall begins to fall.
 Jack Dragga noticed that it was not a stagehand after all!
 He made a video about that, a video that opened my eyes and made me rethink everything.
 So what was it that appeared to be a stagehand?
 As the wall was beginning to fall, it caused air currents that made the curtains billow in an odd way.
 If you think I’m lying, watch it again.
 And again.
 And again.
 And again.
 And again.
 And again.
 And again.
 I’m telling the truth.

 Now, for the sake of context, think back to the billiard game in Sherlock Jr. It is a little less than three minutes long.
 Did it take a little less than three minutes to film?
 No. It took probably fifty or a hundred hours to film.
 Notice that it was not filmed in a single take.
 Every move is a new take, cleverly intercut with Erwin Connelly’s reactions so that we don’t notice that the gag is broken up into numerous different shots.
 There must have been more NG takes on that one scene than in any other Buster movie.
 Do you agree?
 So, with that idea hovering in the background, how was this falling wall filmed?
 There were no rehearsals, nor could there have been.
 It takes up seven seconds of screen time.
 So, does that mean it took seven seconds to film?
 No way!
 There were tests, of that you can be certain.
 An architect designed the house, in collaboration with an effects technician.
-They decided where to build this breakaway house on the Keaton lot.
+They decided where to build this breakaway house on location in Sacramento.
 They built the hollow house first and then built a frame for the front wall, and attached it to hinges.
 They had Buster stand on his mark and built a window around him.
 They raised and lowered the frame a few times to make sure it would clear him.
 Then the real work began.
 Think backwards: Accept the end result as a given, and try to figure out how you would get there from scratch.
 If you wanted to shoot that scene, how would you do it?
 I’ll tell you how I would do it.
 I would instruct the construction crew to make three identical front walls.
 Then I would call a skeleton crew to come in on one or two Sundays when everybody else is at home.
 They would build a Buster-sized dummy, place it on the mark, and let ’er rip.
 Cameras would capture the scene from multiple angles.
 Only one camera operator would need to be on hand, since the cameras were motorized and could be turned on remotely.
 Buster probably threw the switch himself.
 If all went well, and I bet it did, the dummy would have survived without a scratch.
 They hauled the wall back up and did it again, and again, and again.
 When they got consistent results, they deliberately threw things off.
 They released the wall unevenly, so that it would come down one side ahead of the other, which would stress the hinges.
 The dummy survived.
 They put the dummy a few inches off the mark.
 When they dropped the wall, the dummy punctured right through the wall without incident.
 They tried it again a few times.
 No harm done.
 Put in new hinges.
 Try it with a new wall.
 Again and again and again, and get perfect results.
 Nobody else on the crew knows anything about these tests.
 The skeleton Sunday crew destroys the footage of the tests.
 Then they do it for real on a workday, with a fresh wall, and nearly everybody is scared half to death.
 But it’s a trick.
 What I describe is not exactly how the trick was done, but it’s gotta be awfully close to the reality.
 If you think I’m lying, watch it again.
 And again.
 And again.
 And again.
 And again.
 And again.
 And again.
 I’m telling the truth.

 Eleanor, interviewed in Buster Keaton: A Hart Act to Follow, said, “He had been arbitrarily turned over to MGM, he was having problems at home, one thing and another, he had reached the point where he really didn’t care that much.”
 I wish I could hear her entire statement to gauge the context.
 Was she really talking about the falling wall?
 Or was she talking about something else?
 I suspect she was not talking about the wall at all.
 I bet she was talking about his drinking and his defeatist submission to MGM’s dictates.
 Whatever the case, Eleanor got much of her information (and misinformation) from subsequent researchers, not always from Buster himself.
 That led to some honest mistakes, mistakes that have contaminated the information supply.
 Jeffrey Vance in Buster Keaton Remembered and various other sources as well maintain that the falling wall was shot just hours after Joe Schenck told Buster that he was closing the studio.
 Evidence?
 Evidence?
 Evidence?
 Anybody have evidence?
 I have my doubts about that story.
 It doesn’t fit the other sources.